FIRST-Tech-Challenge/FtcRobotController/README.md

     - When user selects a wireless channel, this channel does not necessarily persist if the phone is power cycled.
         + Tech Team is hoping to eventually address this issue in a future release.
 	+ Issue has been present since apps were introduced (i.e., it is not new with the v4.0 release).
-    - Wireless channel is not currently displayed for WiFi Direct connections.
+    - Wireless channel is not currently displayed for Wi-Fi Direct connections.

  * Miscellaneous
     - The blink indication feature that shows which Expansion Hub is currently being configured does not work for a newly created configuration file.